SocialGouv/kaligator/README.md

 This collection of scripts helps using KALI dumps (the French Conventions collectives nationales database).

+Currently they let you:
+- flatten and merge the XML files (deprecated)
+- convert all the articles' XML files to individual JSON files
+- parse the articles' XML files and import them to a MongoDB database

 These scripts were created for the [Code Du Travail Numérique](https://incubateur.social.gouv.fr/startups/code-du-travail-numerique/) project.

 You can see an example of a Convention Collective on Legifrance [here](https://www.legifrance.gouv.fr/affichIDCC.do;jsessionid=345B979AD534CB99791356E28B8A9CB0.tplgfr35s_1?idSectionTA=KALISCTA000005733781&cidTexte=KALITEXT000005639851&idConvention=KALICONT000005635890)